New US attorney: Civil rights unit made for 'troubled times'

 The Hellfighters, who spent more days fighting in World War I than any other Army regiment, were commanded by Col. William Hayward, a white lawyer who became Manhattan U.S. attorney in 1921.
 He hired the first Black Manhattan federal prosecutor — a former Hellfighter — and the first female prosecutor in the office as well.

-Williams, 41, once served as a law clerk, on Schumer's recommendation, for Garland when he was a Federal Circuit judge in Washington.
+Williams, 41, once served as a law clerk for Garland when he was a Federal Circuit judge in Washington and was recommended to the U.S. attorney’s post by Schumer.

 In his speech, Williams briefly got choked up thanking his family and recent predecessors, including Audrey Strauss, whom he replaced when his nomination was confirmed several weeks ago; Preet Bharara, who hired him; and Joon Kim, who he said “saw something special in me."